 - 12. Towards the end of my time there a guy called as KKM 12.
 Towards the end of my time there a guy called as KKM 13.
 It was a sideways shift for him, he came from our sister school Gielsland in Ayrshire. - 13.
-In terms of structure there was kills and SNR and - 14.
+In terms of structure there was KKM and SNR IKE was and who was who was and there was a state of unit.
+I think there were about fifty two staff in total at the school.
+That was between care staff and education. - 14.
 In terms of my line manager Greg Dougal, he was a very highly visible head and was in the classrooms every day. - 15.
-I was never involved in the recruitment of any staff to the school. - 16.
-There were volunteers who were in the school.
-I think they all had a church connection that's all I know.
-I suppose it would have been ZIKE SNR SNR Who was responsible for them while they were at the school. - 17.
+I was never involved in the recruitment of any staff to the school. - 17.
 One thing that would have set Balikinrain apart from other schools was the high percentage of female staff there.
 This led to a very healthy environment.
 There were young female members of staff who were like big sisters to these boys.
 There were older members of staff who were like their mothers or their aunties.
 Each unit also had a cleaner and she was like their granny. - 18.
 I taught technical subjects at the school.
 They had a small technical room which was mainly geared for woodwork.
 I did not teach any other subjects. - 19.
-There weren't any other technical or woodwork teachers at the school, nor anyone called CPB III I have been asked if the name CPB was used as a nickname for me but I have never heard that. - 20.
+There weren't any other technical or woodwork teachers at the school, nor anyone called ^{GPB} I have been asked if the name ^{GPB} was used as a nickname for me but I have never heard that. - 20.
 I seem to recall there were fifty two staff.
 On the teaching day there would be two or three teaching staff who worked on in the evening to compliment the care staff.
 I think at 2 p.m. in the afternoon that was a shift change for social work staff.
 I never did that shift.
 Teachers and social workers were on duty till 11.00 pm.
 About 10.30 pm, half of the staff went off leaving a small number until the night shift came on.
 There would be an exchange of information and the remaining staff would go off shift.
 I believe there were four night staff on during the night.